 Your goals will be reached if you realize that at the end of the day, consistency is the key.
 Also, what you see as a result depends on what you put into it as a trainee.
 That could involve making the necessary lifestyle changes to make improving your physique or health a reality.

-Applying the SMART principle to your thought process will only make things easier, and give you a much better chance for success in 2017.
+Applying the SMART principle to your thought process will only make things easier, and give you a much better chance for success.